 The committee will elect a chair and a secretary.
-The School Director/Department Head will make appropriate documentation available to the chair of the Faculty Tenure Committee.
-Copies of the cover letter and curriculum vita of the applicant will be made available to all members of the Committee.
-All other documentation will be available for review in the school/departmental office and should be reviewed before the Committee meets.
+The department head/faculty chair/program director will make appropriate documentation available to the chair of the Departmental Tenure Committee.
+Copies of the cover letter and curriculum vita of the applicant will be made available to all members of the committee.
+All other documentation will be available for review in the departmental office and should be reviewed before the committee meets.

-The chair of the Faculty Tenure Committee will establish a meeting time.
+The chair of the Departmental Tenure Committee will establish a meeting time.
 The chair will lead the discussion of the applications.
-The chair and secretary together will prepare the committee's written recommendation, which should be signed by all Faculty Tenure Committee members.
-The chair will collect all of the copies of the applicant's curriculum vita and cover letter to use at the College Tenure Committee meeting.
-The chair will then submit the Faculty Tenure Committee's recommendation to the School Director/Department Head.
+The chair and secretary together will prepare the committee's written recommendation, which should be signed by all committee members.
+The chair will collect all of the copies of the applicant's curriculum vita and cover letter to use at the college meeting.
+The chair will then submit the committee's recommendation to the department head/faculty chair/program director.

-After review of the documentation, which now includes the Faculty Tenure Committee's recommendation, the School Director/Department Head, who may consult with faculty, will make a recommendation and forward all documents to the Dean.
+After review of the documentation, which now includes the Departmental Tenure Committee's recommendation, the department head/faculty chair/program director, who may consult with faculty, will make a recommendation and forward all documents to the dean.

-The dean will convene a meeting of the College Tenure Committee which will consist of the chairs of all of the Faculty Tenure Committees within the College.
-This committee will follow the procedures as outlined for the Faculty Tenure Committees.
-After review of all previous documentation, the College Tenure Committee chair and secretary will add the committee's written recommendation to the material to be forwarded to the dean.
+The dean will convene a meeting of the College Tenure Committee which will consist of the chairs of all of the Departmental Tenure Committees within the College.
+This committee will follow the procedures as outlined for the department committees.
+After review of all previous documentation, the committee chair and secretary will add the committee's written recommendation to the material to be forwarded to the dean.

-The dean will review all documentation, which now includes the recommendations of (1) the Faculty Tenure Committee, (2) the School Director/Department Head, and (3) the College Tenure Committee.
-The Dean, who may consult with other faculty and the School Director/Department Head, will make a recommendation and forward all documentation to the VPAA.
+The dean will review all documentation, which now includes the recommendations of (1) the departmental committee, (2) the department head/faculty chair/program director, and (3) the college committee.
+The dean, who may consult with other faculty and the department head/faculty chair/program director, will make a recommendation and forward all documents to the VPAA.

-Each dean will meet individually with the VPAA to discuss each applicant from their college.
+Each dean will meet individually with the VPAA to discuss each applicant from the college.

-After reviewing all documentation and recommendations, the VPAA, who may consult with deans, the School Director/Department Head, and/or faculty members, and/or others outside the University, will make a recommendation concerning tenure to the President.
+After reviewing all documentation and recommendations, the VPAA, who may consult with deans, the department head/faculty chair/program director, and/or faculty members, and/or others outside the University, will make a recommendation concerning tenure to the President.

-At each level of the tenure procedure, the faculty Candidate will be informed of the resulting recommendation.
-At any point during the procedure, the faculty applicant may choose to withdraw the application.
-The School Director/Department Head and the Dean will have the responsibility for notifying the faculty Candidate of the final decision concerning the granting or denial of tenure.
+At each level in the tenure procedure the faculty applicant will be informed of the resulting recommendation.
+At any point in the procedure, the faculty applicant may choose to withdraw the application.
+At whatever point the applicant's tenure candidacy is effectively stopped, the authority at that level is responsible for communicating to the applicant, the department head/faculty chair/program director, and the dean, the final decision concerning the granting or denial of tenure.
 No reasons are to be given for this decision.